 A True Off-the-Grid Adventure!

-The central U.P. is comprised of rocky outcrops over Lake Superior, sandy beaches along Lake Michigan, huge sand dunes near Grand Marais, dense forests and precious little flat ground.
+The central U.P. is comprised of rocky outcrops over Lake Superior, sandy beaches along Lake Michigan, huge sand dunes near Grand Marais, dense forests and pastoral farmland.
 Come ready to ride and experience Michigans Upper Peninsula!

 Registration dates are as follows:

 - Early Registration is January 2 – May 14, 2020

 - Regular Registration is May 15 – June 26, 2020